 I participated in this sponsored campaign on behalf of Firefly®, REACH®, and One2One Network.
 All opinions stated are my own.

-It hasn’t been terribly difficult to convince Gabe to brush his teeth, but it has been difficult to get him to brush them the recommended two minutes.
+It hasn’t been terribly difficult to convince Gabe to brush his teeth, but it has been difficult to get him to brush the recommended two minutes by Dentist Wellington.
 I’ll send him to brush his teeth, and he will appear moments later.
 I’ll ask him if he brushed them long enough, and he always answers yes.
 I’ll usually send him back to brush them again and stand there to ensure he’s brushing properly.
 I’ve had to find ways to make tooth brushing more fun.

 Ways to make tooth brushing more fun: